univention/univention-corporate-server/doc/app-center/get_started.rst

 inside a container or files listing environment variables.

 |UCSUCR|, UCR for short, is the central tool for managing the local system
-configuration of UCS (see `Manual for users and administrators <ucs-manual-computers-ucr_>`_).
+configuration of UCS (see :ref:`uv-manual:computers-administration-of-local-system-configuration-with-univention-configuration-registry`).
 Settings from UCR can be used in the Docker compose file to parameterize the Docker setup.
 This comes in very handy when settings like for example the local LDAP server should be passed to a container via its environment variables.

 .. code-block:: yaml